 Dictionaries are a key aid toward reaching that goal.

-The Dictionary Project is a program that focuses on giving a dictionary to every third grader nationwide.
-Many Rotary clubs, as well as many other organizations, participate in the project nationwide.
-To date the Dictionary Project has provided 28 million dictionaries in the US and internationally.
+The Dictionary Project is an international program whose goal is to give a dictionary to every third grader in the US and other parts of the world.
+Many Rotary clubs, as well as many other organizations, participate in the project nationally and internationally.
+To date the Dictionary Project has provided some 30 million dictionaries to young students in the US and internationally.

-Since 2006 the Winchester Rotary Club and the Frederick County Rotary Club have distributed 23,000 dictionaries to Winchester and Frederick County third grade students.
-During the most recent year, 2017, both clubs distributed 1,464 dictionaries to 19 schools.
+Since 2006 the Winchester Rotary Club and the Frederick County Rotary Club working together have distributed nearly 26,000 dictionaries to Winchester and Frederick County third grade students.
+During the most recent year, 2019, the clubs distributed 1,464 dictionaries to 19 elementary schools.

 For more information about the Dictionary Project in the US and elsewhere in the world, go to https://www.dictionaryproject.org/about/ .